 Even if you love your TV and your cable subscription, I encourage you to take a few minutes and review both your plan and your watching habits.
 See which channels you are paying for, and which you actually watch.
 Then see if there is a way you can get them cheaper, or do without.

-For example, many people can replace premium movie channels with a streaming TV service such as Netflix or Amazon Prime.
+For example, many people can replace premium movie channels with streaming TV services such as Netflix or Amazon Prime.
 You may find that you are paying for a premium cable package, but you only watch a few of the channels.
 If this is the case, you may be able to buy them online or work out a discount through your cable provider.

 There are free and premium alternatives

 The next thing to do is look at the alternatives.
-For example, most network channels are now broadcast over the air in HDTV and you can watch them free (many markets now broadcast more channels than they did a few years ago because the new signals take up less bandwidth).
+For example, most network channels are now broadcast over the air in HDTV and you can watch them for free (many markets now broadcast more channels than they did a few years ago because the new signals take up less bandwidth).
 You can also find many TV shows free online, although these are sometimes shown a week after they were originally broadcast.
 Check with your favorite network website to see which shows are available.

 Required Hardware to Drop Cable TV – Antennas and Streaming Boxes